Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 #### b) List Custom Properties

-This refers to custom properties that are either of type **List** or **Multi-List**.
+This refers to custom properties that are either of type **List** or **Multi-List** (in Jira called cascading, multiple choice or single choice).

 Click on the hyperlink of the list custom property under Incident/Requirement Custom Properties to bring up the custom property mapping configuration screen.
 For list custom properties there will be a textbox for both the custom field itself and a mapping table for each of the custom property values that need to be mapped:

 ![](img/Using_SpiraTeam_with_JIRA_5+_44.png)

-First you need to lookup the ID of the custom field in JIRA that matches this custom property in SpiraTeam.
-This should be entered in the
-'External Key' field below the name of the custom property.
+First you need to lookup the ID of the custom field in JIRA that matches this custom property in SpiraPlan.
+This should be entered in the 'External Key' field below the name of the custom property.
 The ID can be found by using the Custom Fields tab of the Jira Configuration Helper:

 ![](img/Using_SpiraTeam_with_JIRA_5+_38.png)